14. Interfacing compiled code (**)#

 Exercise 14.4

-(*) C++ is also supported.
-It can be thought of as a superset of the C language, but the devil is in the detail.
-Change the name of the above file to helloworld2.cpp, add “extern "C" before the function declaration, and compile it.
+(*) C++, which can be thought of as a superset of the C language (but the devil is in the detail), is also supported.
+Change the name of the aforementioned file to helloworld2.cpp, add extern "C" before the function declaration, pass PACKAGE="helloworld2" to .Call, and run csource on the new file.

 Exercise 14.5